Incomprehensible/Birdy-Bot/README.md

 #include "utils.h"
 ```
-As it's declarations of some structs conflicted with `linux/stat.h`.
+As its declarations of some structs conflicted with `linux/stat.h`.

 ### Running issues
 Make sure your camera is enabled with raspi-config.
 Or you can enable it with the command: